Centre Stage (album): Background and development

-In 2008, for the ITV2 television series The Passions of Girls Aloud, Walsh set forth to achieve her lifelong dream of appearing in a West End production.
+In 2007, for the filming of the ITV2 series The Passions of Girls Aloud, Walsh set forth to achieve her lifelong dream of appearing in a West End production.
 She met with a vocal coach to practice using her upper register, which she had not used for years.
 Walsh auditioned for Les Misérables, and explained that "the audition was scary because I haven’t auditioned since Popstars: The Rivals.
 It was frightening."
 In 2009, Girls Aloud announced they would take a year-long hiatus to pursue solo projects, but would reunite for a new studio album in 2010.
 Walsh made her first foray into a solo music career when she appeared on the Aggro Santos song "Like U Like" in 2011.
 In October 2011, Walsh made her West End theatre debut, playing Princess Fiona in the London production of Shrek the Musical.
 The announcement came after Amanda Holden announced her pregnancy in August 2011.

 Following her solo endeavours and musical theatre performances, Walsh decided to record a studio album featuring her own renditions of popular hits from musicals, commenting that "I've always loved musical theatre and doing Shrek the Musical definitely reignited the passion in me."
 For the album, Walsh commented that she wanted "to share the love I have for musical theatre by taking some classic songs and completely reinventing them.
 The melodies in so many musical songs are so brilliant, I knew we could create something special by experimenting with the production, and I really feel like we've come up with some interesting takes on classic songs."
 Most of the tracks were recorded in Stockholm, Sweden in September 2012.
 The singer stated, "I was in my absolute element recording it and really felt like I was discovering new tones to my voice and really pushing myself vocally.
 I loved every minute of recording this album.
 I really felt like I was going back to my roots."
 Walsh revealed that the concept of the album and its artwork is "that whole story of a performer, and all the stories you have to go through to get to that point of being on the stage."
 Art director Stephen Kennedy explained, "As the day unfolds she becomes a star and takes centre stage."
 The album's cover art features "a glamorous 40s-inspired look" that echoes "old Hollywood".